Dishu2012/Dishen-Interiors/README.md

-for personal customisation mail on disheninteriors@hotmail.com with photo of your room.
+a company by Dishen Suthar

-The website in blue will not work sorry 4 that but you also have to tell me some specific things like styles, etc.
+  For personal customisation mail on disheninteriors@hotmail.com with photo of your room.
+You also have to tell me some specific things like styles, etc.